Online Reputation Management. What is it? And Why is it Important?

 Five top tips for online reputation management

-Negative reviews.
-First off, always address bad reviews to show viewers that you respond to criticism.
-But try to get more reviews from happy customers to bump up your average score.
-One of the most useful online management tools for this is GatherUp.
+- Negative reviews.
+First off, always address bad reviews to show viewers you respond to criticism.
+But try to get reviews from happy customers to redress the balance.

-Wrong, misleading or defamatory content.
-Contact the platform that’s hosting the fake news about you, and hopefully they’ll delete it sharpish.
-If not, get a solicitor.
-Proving someone’s libelled you can force them to make a public apology, or pay up.
+- Wrong, misleading, or defamatory content.
+Contact the platform that’s hosting the fake news and ask them to delete it.
+If they refuse, get a solicitor.
+Proving someone’s libelled you can force them to make a public apology and pay up.

-While using search engines for reputation management is quick and useful, there are some potential pitfalls.
+- While using search engines for reputation management is quick and effective, there are some potential pitfalls.
 Sites like Google tailor their results to your browsing history, so your results will be different from the average person.
-The ‘incognito’ mode in Firefox and Chrome is the best way to view it, but you should also search on different devices, like mobile phones.
+View it using the ‘incognito’ mode in Firefox, Chrome and Safari instead.

-Tracking your reputation doesn’t stop at Google, of course.
-Searching on Twitter, Reddit, and other big forums will give you a broader idea of what people think of you.
-Also, specialist forums like Rate My Professor or Top Doctor won’t always show up in standard web searches, but they can also influence your reputation.
+- Also, tracking your reputation doesn’t stop at Google.
+Searching on Twitter, Reddit, and other forums will give you a broader idea of how people view you.

-Once you’ve put out some good content and have reached the top of the search results, it’s easy to get complacent.
+Once you’ve ticked these boxes and reached the top of the search results, it’s easy to get complacent.
 But don’t.
-People trust sites more when they’re regularly updated.
+People trust websites more when they’re regularly updated.
 Think about it.
 Would you want to do business with a company whose last blog post was in 2013?
 For all you know, they’ve gone out of business.
-By keeping your website and social media pages up-to-date, you’ll establish credibility with customers and draw them to your brand.
+By keeping your website and social media pages up to date, you’ll establish credibility with customers and get repeat visits.

 - Are you talking like an expert?
 Will the average reader trust that you know what you’re talking about?

-- Does your content feel genuine, or like one big ad?
-People can see through marketing jargon, so be authentic.
+- Does your content feel genuine, or does it read like one big ad?
+People will see through marketing jargon, so be authentic.

 - Sites with organic connections to other pages get more hits on search engines.
 Start the ball rolling by linking to other pages.

 Of course, some negative reviews may be fair.
 Take them as an opportunity to show how quickly you respond to criticism.
-When people see that you actively respond to negative reviews, they’ll know your brand thinks highly of its customers.
+This will demonstrate that you think highly of your customers.

 While we’re on the subject of negative reviews and comments, never delete them.
 As any online reputation management company will tell you, doing so is known as the Streisand effect.
 Covering stuff up online almost always fails.
 Getting censored will make angry customers air their views somewhere more public.